noureldien/UvA-InfoVis-Students/Information Visualisation - Assignment 1.md

     .text("Number of Companies in the Netherlands");
 ```

-We have reached the end of the walkthrough, by now you should have created your first bar chart and understand the basics of D3.
+We have reached the end of the walkthrough.
+By now you should have created your first bar chart and understand the basics of D3.
 Most of the things that we have seen in this walkthrough you will also need for the first assignment.
 You can find the full code of `barchart.html` on this [page](https://gist.github.com/tomrunia/0bb8bfb84490dfbf9293092034086777) in case something went wrong.
 Remember to check the Chrome developer console by pressing `Ctrl+Shift+J` if you run into problems: the errors and warnings there will probably point you in the right direction for debugging.
-This walkthrough was just to get you started using D3.js, you can now continue with the first assignment.
+This walkthrough was just to get you started using D3.js.
+You can now continue with the first assignment.

 ## Assignment Part I: Stacked Bar Chart

 In this assignment, you are expected to create another simple chart, namely, stacked bar chart.
-Stacked bar charts are useful when visualising multiple dimensions of your data simultaneosly.
+Stacked bar charts are useful when visualising multiple categories of your data simultaneosly.
 The following figure shows how your stacked bar chart should look like.

 ![StackedBarChart](https://raw.githubusercontent.com/tomrunia/InformationVisualization/master/assets/StackedBarChart.png?token=AMJKHwbnBSCKiuN919pOdjYRhV_QcPPAks5XVYIuwA%3D%3D)

-In this assignment, you are going to work on the *following* dataset regarding the number of CBS companies in the Netherlands:
+In this assignment, you are going to work on the following CBS dataset regarding the number of companies in the Netherlands:
 `cbs_companies_in_netherlands.csv` - which can be found under the `/datasets` directory.

 Similar to the walkthrough example, you should first define your visual layout in a file called `stackedbarchart.css`.
 For this part, you can actually use the `.css` file we have provided you with in the walkthrough example.
 If you have grasped the idea of D3.js in the walkthrough, you will see that this one is very similar to a regular bar chart in implementation.
 In case you feel lost, we recommend you to check out examples on this [page](https://github.com/d3/d3/wiki/Gallery).

 **Hint-1:** In order to make your data speak for itself, you may want to consider picking only a subset of dimensions and discard the rest.
 This will basically avoid outputting too much information at the same time and hence your visualisation will make more sense to the viewer (and to you).

-**Hint-2:** By visualising multiple subsets of dimensions, you can gain more insight on the data at hand.
+**Hint-2:** By visualising multiple subsets of dimensions, you can gain more insight in the data at hand.
 Therefore, you may want to create multiple `.csv` files in which only a selected subset of columns (*i.e.*, dimensions) exists and run your `stackedbarchart.html`, by specifying the desired `.csv` file, on your browser.

 **Requirements:** The assignment is complete when it has met the following requirements: